Drug Crimes & Sentence Enhancements

 The details of your alleged offense matter for charging and sentencing purposes, but they also matter when it comes to your defense.
 At DeVries Law Office, our legal team will examine every aspect of your case to determine if evidence was collected illegally or if police overstepped their authority in some other way.
 As a former deputy prosecutor, founding attorney Scott A. DeVries knows how prosecutors build cases and how those cases may be vulnerable to scrutiny.Call Our Indianapolis Firm for a Free Consultation

 To discuss your case and learn how we may be able to help you, call DeVries Law Office at (317) 752-7563 locally.
 You can also request an appointment via email.
-With offices in Indianapolis and Hamilton County, we serve throughout the state.
+With offices in Indianapolis, we serve throughout the state.
 Initial consultations in the area of criminal defense are always free.